20250730 MAV25 synopsis - Flipbook - Page 120

 Key takeaways:

-1. Introduction to an innovative teaching approach.
+1. Introduction to an innovative approach.

 2. Discussions and resources of the approach and examples.